 One area of email marketing which is often not talked about is your ‘From-Address’.
 Now an email marketer can use their From-Address for good (more conversions and results from your newsletter) and for bad (the opposite or at least make your mail look quite strange to the recipient).
 There are actually quite some things to say about the From-Address So what are the DOs and Don’ts?

-Your From-Address is rarely seen by the recipient, normally because it is hidden by the inbox’s interface.
+Your From-Address (the email address) is rarely directly seen by the recipient, normally because it is hidden by the inbox’s interface.
+So we see the friendly from name instead of the email address.
 However, if they ever reply or add you to their address book, they will obviously have to see it.
-Also, it is popular for the content to ask the recipient to add the From-Address to an address and/or safe list.

 Branding via your From Address